As an Amazon Associate, I earn a small commission from qualifying purchases.

 Stovetop roasting method

-1. Heat a pan or skillet over medium heat.
+1. Ensure your peanuts are dry.
+Heat a pan or skillet over medium heat.
 Add raw peanuts, stirring regularly with a spatula to ensure even roasting and prevent burning.

-3. For blanched peanuts, allow to cool, then gently rub to remove skins.
-Blow away the skins, leaving only the delicious roasted nuts.
+3. For blanched peanuts, allow the roasted peanuts to cool, then gently rub to remove skins.
+Blow away the skins, revealing the delicious roasted nuts.

 Oven-baked peanuts method